alexyuly/chil/README.md

 ### Application Types

-An application type is a specific component type which has a source named `"runnable"` of type `{ "vector": "string" }`, which broadcasts one event with command line arguments on application start-up.
+An application type is a specific component type which has a single source named `"runnable"` of type `{ "vector": "string" }`, which broadcasts one event with command line arguments on application start-up.
 An application may not be generic because a generic component must be instantiated by another component, and an application is instantiated directly by the `vocalize` runtime engine, from the command line.

-An application type may have a sink, which is routed to a debug logger.
+An application type may have a sink, which is routed to a debug logger unless the application is composed within another application's operations.

 For example, a simple application which prints its command line arguments, one by one:
 ```